gbv/coli-ana/README.md

 ## Install

-You will need Node.js version 14.17 or later.
-Currently, using v14 is recommended (see [#75](https://github.com/gbv/coli-ana/issues/75)).
+You will need Node.js version 16.14 or later (18 is recommended).

 ~~~bash
 git clone https://github.com/gbv/coli-ana.git